-Back to that idea of warm cookies right from the oven, besides the time element, are they an okay nibble for afterschool?
-Yes, particularly if the cookies are healthy ones.
-“Cookies can be a component of a healthy snack provided they are not made with white flour but rolled oats, wheat germ, whole wheat flour or cereal.
-To compliment the cookie throw with it some apple wedges to encourage soluble fiber and vitamins,” says Heintz.
+Some kids just want a dose of sweetness in the afternoon.
+Is it OK to indulge them?
+Yes, particularly if the sweets are healthy ones.
+“Cookies can be a component of a healthy snack, provided they are not made with white flour but rolled oats, wheat germ, whole wheat flour or cereal.
+To complement the cookie, throw with it some apple wedges to encourage soluble fiber and vitamins,” says Heintz.

-Another option?
-When you have free time, mix up a batch of cookies and use a small ice cream scoop to portion out the cookies onto a parchment lined baking sheet.
+Do fresh, healthy cookies seem like a tall order?
+Make it work for you!
+When you have free time, mix up a batch of cookies and use a small ice cream scoop to portion out the cookies onto a parchment-lined baking sheet.
 Freeze, then transfer to a resealable plastic bag.
-Then, you will have ready to bake cookies just a brief defrost away.
+Then, you will have ready-to-bake cookies just a brief defrost away.

 From the expert

 So, what’s good from the nutritionist’s point of view?
 Heintz says you should try to incorporate a raw fruit or vegetable into whatever you’re serving.
 She suggests these tasty “brain-worthy ideas”: